subnut/dotfiles-old/linux/README.md

 NOTE: A 256-colour terminal is recommended.
-On Windows, you many use [Terminus](https://eugeny.github.io/terminus/)
+On Windows, you may use [Terminus](https://eugeny.github.io/terminus/)

 1. Install zsh
 2. Install [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh)